Why Use the Drugs & Health Blog?

 - Discussions.
 In small groups or as a class, have students read a post and discuss the information using the discussion questions to guide the conversation.

 - Research/Presentation Project.
-Have students select a drug of abuse and research how the drug affects the brain and body.
+Have students select a drug topic and research how the drug affects the brain and body.
 They should give a 10-minute presentation, including a visual, summarizing their research and whether their view of the drug changed based on their research.

 - Debate.
 Divide the students into two groups.
 Have them debate two sides of an issue, such as the legalization of a drug or the role of media in drug use.